iepebouw/Data1/pages/Assignment-2.md

 | Grachtenmonitor 2022 | pdf | https://openresearch.amsterdam/nl/page/92981/grachtenmonitor-2022 | Information about ditribution of vignetten (q1), peak times (q2) |
 |WOWSA Rules & Regulations |URL|https://www.openwaterswimming.com/docs/rules-regulations/wowsa-rules-regulations/ | Rules and regulations regarding open water swimming, e.g. information about position boats |

+Question 1: How many of the canal boats currently in use are diesel/fossil fuel driven and how many boats are electrical driven?
+Vignettes are valid for one year, and thus need to be renewed every year.
+From the tabel below, we can conclude that there are 7350 boats in total in 2022, excluding passage boats.
+Only 34% of these vignettes is green or yellow, so only 34% of these boats is allowed to enter emission-free zones.
+Almost 31% of the boats is fully electrical driven.
+In 2024, a higher amount of green or yellow vignettes can be expected, since it approaches the enddate for the emission-free zones in 2025.
+Moreover, the municipality is installing more charging points for electric boats, to make the transition go faster.
+Add table from grachtenmonitor 2022 page 19

+Question 2: Are there peak times for the canals?
+The canals in the canalbelt are the most intensively used canals, but this also varies during the day.
+In the figure (add figure grachtenmonitor 2022 page 13), can be seen

 Go to the next assignment: [Housing]({{site.baseurl}}/assignment-3)